 Screen recordings

-Screen recordings of UpStage performances can be made using any software that’s capable of recording your desktop, such as OBS, QuickTime or many other applications specifically for screen recording.
+Screen recordings of UpStage performances can be made using any software that’s capable of recording your desktop, such as OBS, VLC or many other applications specifically for screen recording.
 You’ll need to consult the relevant documentation of the software you choose to use for instructions on how to screen record.

 Tips for screen recording: